s0lstiice/Churro-Adapter-Ver5/README.md

 - OCR remains imperfect and must be human-reviewed before archival use.
 - Five of 100 production-evaluation pages ended incomplete/truncated after the configured retry policy.
-- The 45-page omission-focused challenge set slightly favored Epoch 21 over Epoch 22 (38.67% vs. 38.92% CER), so Epoch 22 is not uniformly better on every subset.
+- Ver5 is not uniformly better on every subset.
 - Orientation and gutter detection intentionally abstain when evidence is ambiguous.
 Original files are never overwritten.